westeegarden/CompChords/README.md

 presented with a menu of options where they can start building their track, view the chord bank for reference, change keys for a new set of chords, render their chord progression as sheet music, or exit the program.

-## Module 3 Concepts
+## Languages and Libraries
-For the module 3 iteration of my project, I introduced html and javascript.
-I wanted to create a way for users to view their chord progressions on a treble cleff stave, and after some research, I found [VexFlow](https://github.com/0xfe/vexflow), a javascript library that renders sheet music on a html canvas.
+I wanted to create a way for
+users to view their chord progressions on a treble cleff stave, and after some research, I found [VexFlow](https://github.com/0xfe/vexflow), a javascript library that renders sheet music on a html canvas.
 To keep all processes in one place, I used [WebView](https://github.com/webview/webview), a library that allows you to render html and javascript within a C++ program.
-This proved to be the best way to display the sheet music.
-You will see that GitHub doesn't say there are languages outside of C++, and that is because the actual code lies within C++ files.
-In Track.cpp, my method renderChords() creates and writes to a temporary html file, then reads it with WebView to generate the sheet music window.